How the SEC is making life easier for corporate America

 WHISTLEBLOWER REWARDS

-In June 2018, the agency proposed revamping a program that rewards corporate whistleblowers, whose original information leads to an enforcement penalty, up to 30per cent of the settlement.
+In June 2018, the agency proposed revamping a programme that rewards corporate whistleblowers, whose original information leads to an enforcement penalty, up to 30per cent of the settlement.

 The SEC has proposed a discretionary cap of US$30 million when it recovers over US$100 million, and a discretionary floor of US$2 million when it recovers a smaller amount, as well as other changes which may help to deter bogus or unhelpful tips that have stretched staff, say lawyers.